Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Wren 		(http://wren.io/)
 Extra information:

-- Press "V" to see all the viewports at the same time
+- Press "V" to see all the viewports at the same time.
-- Use "Empty object" to create an empty object, which will be a child of the currently selected object
+- Right click on the empty hierarchy and click "Empty object" to create an empty object.
+- Right click on a object to delete, rename, save to prefab or duplicate.
-- You can add mesh components to an object, and assign them their material and mesh
+- You can add mesh components to an object, and assign them their material and mesh.
 - Using "Import File" or "Drag and drop" on files will add them to the assets folder of the project.
 - Scenes can be loaded by double clicking them on asset window or using "Load Scene" in main menu.
-- Double click any element in the asset window to add it to the scene.
+- Double 3d objects in the asset window to add them to the scene.
 - Camera views can be controled as the background camera by focusing their UI window.
 Mouse picking is also enabled and usable.
 - The update ratio of the resource manager can be changed in the "Resources" window.